Thomasjkeel/FDRI_Chess-rain-gauges/README.md

 <img src="./figures/chess_ceh_vs_haduk_2010to2020mean.png" width="500">

  **Difference between two decade means**
-Across most of the catchment the difference between the two datasets (here bias) has increased.
+Across most of the catchment the difference between the two datasets (here bias) has increased towards HadUK-Grid bias.
-One exception is in the south east of the study region.
+One exception is in the south east of the study region (where CEH bias has grown).
+Potentially, a rain gauge was added towards the south-east that has only been included in the CEH-GEAR?
 <img src="./figures/chess_ceh_vs_haduk_decade_mean_diff.png" width="500">